cablelabs/snaps-boot/doc/source/install/install.md

 State should be active running.

-Manually verify apache2 service is running or not, using below given command:
+Manually verify apache2 service is running or not, using below given
+command:

 ```
-sudo systemctl status apache
+sudo systemctl status apache2
 ```

 State should be active running.